Q: Do you havethis plant/seeds for sale? How much does it cost?

 Q: No blooms but grows like crazy: Beaumontia grandiflora.
 The plant is doing just excellent in many respects: foliage is dark green and healthy, no visible pests, etc. Problem is that it has never bloomed or even set the firstbud, shows no signs of trying to bloom.
 It just continues to grow like crazy.

-A: Most of the indoor plants are tropical or subtropical - which means, they need warm temperature in range between 50-90F.
+A: Most of the indoor plants are tropical or subtropical - which means, they need warm temperature in range between 40-90F.
 Indoor conditions may be suitable then for almost any tropical plant.
-However, blooming reqiures lots of light (energy) - make sure you can provide it.
-In order for fruit to appear the flowers must be pollinated by insects.
-Take the plant outside during spring and summer after the danger of frost then move your tree indoors during the winter.
+However, blooming reqiures lots of light (=energy) - make sure you can provide it.
+In order for fruit to form, the flowers must be pollinated by insects.
+Take the plant outside during warm season then move back indoors during the winter.
 Most tropical trees can not withstand temperatures below 32 degrees for long periods.
 If you are growing in a greenhouse or fully indoors you will need additional artificial lighting or very sunny window.
-You will also need to learn how to hand pollinate, although some fruit trees will still fruit without hand pollination.
+You will also need to learn how to hand pollinate, although many fruit trees will still fruit without hand pollination.

-A: All the information we have about particular plants we collect in our Online Catalog.
-Refer to Catalog articles to learn more about particular species.
+A: Check out our Online Catalog.
 You can grow our tropical plants indoors or in a green house during winter and treat them as regular house plants.
 Make sure to provide enough light and reduce watering during winter, and do not fertilize till spring.

 A: Erythrina is a very